Back to Blog

 Prevent resource blocks

-Depending on how responsive your client is, it can often be challenging to collect essential resources (like a brand style guide, custom design assets, logo files, buyer personas) once the project has begun.
+Depending on how responsive your client is, it can often be challenging to collect essential resources (like a brand style guide, custom design assets, logo files, and buyer personas) once the project has begun.
 By collecting these items upfront, you can prevent client resource blocks and protect project timelines.

 When creating a client intake form, the hardest part is determining what questions to ask.
 Although the form content depends on your business type — medical practitioners, for example, will collect very different and specific information — here are core question themes to think about that apply to a majority of service-based projects.